praneetha2345/Learning-git-branching/README.md

 # Learning-git-branching
-learning git branching by using commits
+This repository is created to understand the basic concept of Git commits using the Learn Git Branching platform.

 # SECTION-1:

 # LEVEL-1[git commit]

+This level helps you understand that commits are snapshots and branches are just pointers to commits.

 <img width="1897" height="725" alt="Screenshot 2025-12-22 143826" src="https://github.com/user-attachments/assets/80ebcc2c-6b2e-4793-b7c3-bc6a2672c64e" />

-This repository is created to understand the basic concept of Git commits using the **Learn Git Branching platform.

 ```